katlass/Media-Disinformation/README.md

 scholarly publications.
 By doing so, we expect to contribute to the outreach of research in a topic that has critical implications in contemporary society.<br>

-We provide an R bookdown presentation including data exploration using ggplot2 and an interactive JavaScript component exploring outliers created using the D3.js library. <br>
+We provide an R bookdown presentation, including visualizations with ggplot2 and an interactive JavaScript component exploring outliers created using the D3.js library. <br>

 Project URL:
 https://katlass.github.io/media_disinformation/